ignithor/ARP_assignments/README.md

 #### Server

 The server manages a blackboard with the geometrical state of the world (map, drone, targets, obstacles…).
-The server read from the pipes coming from the processes and send to the data to another process.
+The server read from the pipes coming from the processes and send to the data to other processes.
 Moreover, it also "fork" the **map** process.
+Data from pipes can be identified by a capital letter at the beginning of the message.
+For example, a message starting with "TH" means that a Target has been hit and the following is the coordinate of this target.

 #### Map